Welcome to today's edition of the Rush 24-7 podcast.

 No hoaxes.

-No real hoaxes, no imagined hoaxes.
+No real hoaxes.

 No imaginary hoaxes.

-It's gonna be fun today.
+It's going to be fun today.

-I always look forward to open line Friday.
+I always look forward to Open Line Friday.

 I don't know why it never ends up being anything different, but there's always the chance it could be.